zhangbihua/maxGraph/README.md

 ## Project status

 maxGraph is under active development.
-An alpha version will be released soon with the npm package once [licensing](#license) and [versioning](https://github.com/maxGraph/maxGraph/issues/92) issues have been resolved.
+An alpha version will be released soon (along with the npm package) once [licensing](https://github.com/maxGraph/maxGraph/issues/89) and [versioning](https://github.com/maxGraph/maxGraph/issues/92) issues have been resolved.

 In the meantime, you can test the project by running the [Storybook examples](#development) or [build the npm package locally](#build-local-npm-package).

-## <a id="license"></a> Transition to Apache 2.0 license

-This project is published under the terms of a [Modified-Apache-2.0](LICENSE) license and currently preparing to move back to the standard Apache 2.0 license.
-From now on, all contributions to this project must be under the terms of the Apaches 2.0 license as stated in https://www.apache.org/licenses/LICENSE-2.0.
-See https://github.com/maxGraph/maxGraph/issues/89 for more details.

 ## Getting Started